-Territory Day acknowledges Self Government since 1980 and many Territorians will celebrate this special occasion with their own fireworks display.
+Territory Day recognises the day the NT declared independence from the Commonwealth Government in 1978.
+Many Territorians celebrate this special occasion with their own fireworks display.

 The flip side of these celebrations is scared and lost pets, damaged property and injuries caused by the irresponsible use of fireworks.